Sometimes I am asked —

 Update: I recently discovered the Sustainable Marriage Quiz which contains 10 questions to help rank the sustainability of a relationship.

 This quiz (developed by Gary W. Lewandowski Jr, an associate psychology professor at Monmouth University, New Jersey) aims to give a score based on how well your relationship created “opportunities that help expand your knowledge and make you feel better about yourself.”

 Whether you are married or not, it may still be useful to see how you score.
 Though as with any quiz, it can not predict the future and is best served with a pinch of salt!

 Many Relationship Authors Assume You Should Reunite — But Why?

 Maybe I’m cynical.
 See …

-There's a lot of products out there that will tell you what to do, what not to do, why, and when … in order to maximise your chance of getting your ex back.
+There’s a lot of products out there that will tell you what to do, what not to do, why, and when… in order to maximise your chances of getting back with an ex.